bpbond/cosore/README.md

 ### `COLUMNS.txt`

 This maps between _dataset_ fields and standardized _database_ fields.
 It include an optional compute-on-columns capability (e.g. to change units or combine columns).
+See `?map_columns` for more information.

 ### `ANCILLARY.txt`